George Hebard Maxwell

 George Hebard Maxwell (June 3, 1860 – December 1, 1946) was an American attorney and lobbyist for water reclamation and communal irrigation projects.
 In 1899, he formed the National Reclamation Association and, in 1902, along with Democratic U.S. Representative Francis G. Newlands, helped pass the National Reclamation Act.

 From the late 1890s to the 1940s, Maxwell was a known public advocate for social causes such as support of farming communities, city, and suburban gardening as a source of food supply as well as environmental issues.
 He is often considered to be "The Father of Reclamation".

 Early life

 Maxwell was born on June 3, 1860, in Sonoma, California, to John Morgan and Clara Hebard Maxwell.
 After finishing the University of California, he became a court stenographer and then a lawyer in 1882.
 Residing at 2405 Prospect Street, in Berkeley, California, he worked in San Francisco for a recognized attorney specializing in mining law.
-As a ay Area attorney, he took on small farmers' access to public water cases and reopened and overturned the previous decisions against his clients.
+As a Bay Area attorney, he took on small farmers' access to public water cases and reopened and overturned the previous decisions against his clients.

 After becoming the secretary of the San Francisco Merchants Committee, Maxwell worked with the Salvation Army in raising funds for its communal agricultural experiment in the Salinas Valley.
 In the 1890s, he was considered a leading Bay Area advocate for water development and co-operative rural improvement.